-Elegant and cultured, Charleston is one of the South's most romantic places.
-Timeworn cobblestone streets, battered Civil War fortifications and picturesque plantations trigger imaginings of another era, while upscale hotels and restaurants in impeccably restored landmarks offer 21st-century luxuries that keep guests grounded in the present.
+Romance and Culture in One Historic City Elegant and cultured, Charleston is one of the South's most romantic places with plenty of things to do.
+Timeworn cobblestone streets, battered Civil War fortifications and grand estates hark back to another era, while upscale hotels and places to eat in impeccably restored landmarks offer 21st-century luxuries that keep guests grounded in the present.

 By CarThe major approach from the north and south is US 17, which angles into the city proper over the Arthur Ravenel Jr. Bridge from the north and the Ashley River bridges from the south.
 US 17 cuts directly across the heart of Charleston and provides easy access to all parts of the city.
 US 17 links with I-526 to bypass the city.